sampadadiwan/IRM_CompanyMain/config/deploy/deploy.md

 # How to Deploy the app

 ## Creating AMIs
-1. Check the source_ami in config/deploy/templates/appserver.ami.pkr.hcl.
-This must be changed based on the region, and if you have newer versions of the base AMI to use
-2. Run the cmd
-`packer build -var ami_date=$(date +%Y-%m-%d) config/deploy/templates/appserver.pkr.hcl`
-3. Note to run the above you must export the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY for the env (staging or production) `export AWS_ACCESS_KEY_ID=XXXXXX`
+1. Note to run the above you must export the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY for the env (staging or production) `export AWS_ACCESS_KEY_ID=XXXXXX`
 `export AWS_SECRET_ACCESS_KEY=YYYYYY`
-4. Wait for the AMI to be create, once its done, check in the AWS console that it has been created under AMIs.
-This typically takes about 10+ mins

-## Manually spinning up a server using the AMI created above
-1. Spin up an EC2 instance with the AMI created above, and the right SG, VPC, Keys etc
-2. Get the public IP address, and place it in the deploy/staging.rb (or production.rb) file
-3. `bundle exec cap staging IRM:setup` - this will create all the monit, puma, sidekiq services etc
-4.
+`export AWS_REGION=us-east-1`

+## Build all the AMIs in the region
+2. rake packer:"build_env[dev,us,all]"

+3. rake "aws:setup_infra[staging,AppServer,DB_Redis_ES,us-east-1,us]"

+4. Once the servers are created and the infra is up.
+Login to both the DB servers using the web servers as jump hosts Copy the db_backup_xtra_#{Rails.env}.sh to the DB and Replica and run `db_backup_xtra_#{Rails.env}.sh restore_primary`

+   This will load the DB into both primary and replica from the S3 backups

+5. Follow the instructions in rake to commit and deploy

+6. Reset Replication
+  `RAILS_ENV=xxx bundle exec rake db:reset_replication`

+  In some cases you need to log into the replica and restart replicaton `-- On the replica
+  STOP REPLICA;
+  CHANGE REPLICATION FILTER
+    REPLICATE_IGNORE_TABLE = (IRM_staging.solid_cache_entries);
+  START REPLICA;

+  SHOW REPLICA STATUS\G
+  `

+7. New S3 buckets need CORS policy setup, else file uploads will fail

+8. Now that the app is deployed we need to repoint the domain.
+    1. The DNS for caphive.com is on AWS, but unfortunately in the dev account
+    2. The DNS for the dev.altconnects.com is in godaddy
+    3. Copy the AWS LB public DNS name (E.x appLb-production-82f2e1d-1367284319.ap-south-1.elb.amazonaws.com) and make the changes for the CNAME for
+        a. caphive.com or (*.altconnects.com)
+        b. *.caphive.com